Marije83/networking-notes/connecting-systems-notes.md

     - control incoming and outgoing traffic (Norton)
     - decides whether or not to allow traffic to individual devices (Norton) wheter the traffic comes from the intenet, the local network or from itself (BU)
     - protects the host (Norton)

+## Micro-segmentation
+    applies security to an individual host (maching or virtual machine) rather than to a network or subnet (slides) "creates secure zones across clouds and data center environments to isolate application workloads from one another and secure them individually" (Cisco)

+### benefits
+    Avoids issues with too many firewall administrators have access to the only set of firewall rules. (slides) Instead control of host level firewall is constrained to users of that host and it also allows for more flexibility in which hosts have which rules as they don't all need same set of rules (slides)
+    Reduces attack surface and prevents breaches to spread to other hosts

+### Challenges
+    Policy lifecycle management is more difficult to maintain across the different hosts (when you want certain parts of the policy to be universal across all hosts???)
+(Cisco)

 # VPNs and NATs
     VPN: virtual private network.
 Disguises IP address when using public networks (Norton)
     NAT: network address translation: Creates secur and public IP address for all devices on the same network (Norton)